techdebtgpt/pr-agent/README.md

 ## How It Works

+1. **Workflow Setup**: The `.github/workflows/pr-analyzer.yml` file defines when and how PR Agent runs
-1. **Trigger**: GitHub Action triggers on PR events
+2. **Trigger**: GitHub Action triggers automatically on PR events (`opened`, `synchronize`, `reopened`)
-2. **Fetch Diffs**: Uses GitHub API to retrieve all changed files and their diffs
+3. **Fetch Diffs**: Uses GitHub API to retrieve all changed files and their diffs
-3. **Prepare Prompt**: Constructs a detailed prompt with the PR title and diffs
+4. **Prepare Prompt**: Constructs a detailed prompt with the PR title and diffs
-4. **AI Analysis**: Sends to Claude 3.5 Sonnet for analysis
+5. **AI Analysis**: Sends to Claude 3.5 Sonnet for analysis
-5. **Parse Response**: Extracts structured insights from Claude's response
+6. **Parse Response**: Extracts structured insights from Claude's response
-6. **Post Comment**: Creates a formatted comment on the PR using GitHub API
+7. **Post Comment**: Creates a formatted comment on the PR using GitHub API

 ## Troubleshooting

 ### Action Not Running

+- Verify the workflow file `.github/workflows/pr-analyzer.yml` exists and is committed to your repository
-- Verify workflow file is in `.github/workflows/` directory
+- Check that the workflow file is in the correct location (`.github/workflows/` directory)
-- Check workflow triggers match PR events
+- Verify workflow triggers match PR events (`opened`, `synchronize`, `reopened`)
-- Ensure repository permissions allow Actions to run
+- Ensure repository permissions allow Actions to run (check repository Settings → Actions → General)
+- Check if Actions are enabled for your repository

 ### No Comments Posted